KiandaBPM/docs/content/docs/low-code/_index.md

 ## Introduction to the technologies used ##

-As Kianda is built using front-end technologies like **CSS** and **JavaScript**, you can use your software development skills to tweak your given workspace design and functionality by editing files found under the [Subscription](/docs/platform/administration/subscription/) function.
+As Kianda is built using front-end technologies like **CSS** and **JavaScript**, you can use your software development skills to customise your given workspace design and functionality by editing files found under the [Subscription](/docs/platform/administration/subscription/) function.

-However more specifically **Ember.js** and **Handlebars** are used as the building blocks of the Kianda platform.
-These are explained in more detail below and are important to be aware of when creating custom widgets for dashboards, data connectors, fields and rules as part of Kianda's **low-code** development interface, Kianda **Developer**.
+More specifically the building blocks of the Kianda platform are **Ember.js** and **Handlebars**.
+These are explained in more detail below.
+It is important to have some knowledge of **Ember.js** and **Handlebars** when creating custom widgets for dashboards, data connectors, fields and rules as part of Kianda's **low-code** development interface, Kianda **Developer**.

 ### Ember.js ![Ember logo](/images/ember-logo.png) ####

-In addition to the technologies mentioned above, Kianda uses **Ember.js**, an **open-source JavaScript web framework** used to build highly interactive applications that work on any device.
+Kianda uses **Ember.js**, an **open-source JavaScript web framework** used to build highly interactive applications that work on any device.
 Ember is built using **JavaScript** hence the .js extension.

 The Ember.js environment provides you with the **tools** to develop your applications, like libraries, templates, models and so on.
 One of the tools used more specifically used building Kianda form components is the **Handlebars templating library** described below.